Patrick Joseph Hayes

-Patrick Joseph Hayes (November 20, 1867 – September 4, 1938) was an American cardinal of the Roman Catholic Church.
-He served as Archbishop of New York from 1919 until his death, and was elevated to the cardinalate in 1924.
+Patrick Joseph Hayes (November 20, 1867 – September 4, 1938) was an American Catholic prelate who served as Archbishop of New York from 1919 until his death.
+He was elevated to the cardinalate in 1924.

 Early life and education

 Patrick Hayes was born in the Five Points section of Manhattan to Daniel Hayes and Mary Gleason.
 In his own words, Hayes "was born very humble and, I may say, of poor people."
 Both of his parents were from County Kerry, Ireland, and moved to the United States in 1864.
 A younger brother, John, was born in 1870.
 Hayes' mother died in June 1872, and his father later remarried around 1876; a half-sister, Anastasia, was also born that year.
 At age 15, he was sent to live with his aunt and uncle, who ran a grocery store where Hayes then worked.

 After attending La Salle Academy, Hayes studied at Manhattan College, where he excelled at philosophy and the classics and obtained a Bachelor of Arts degree with high honors in 1888.
 At Manhattan, he also befriended George Mundelein, who would later become Archbishop of Chicago.
 Hayes then attended St. Joseph's Seminary in Troy.